 The good news is, they aren’t trying to hide this pricing scheme.
 The information about the different monthly price for each of the plans depending on the contract length is easy to find and publicly shown on the website.

-How does each of the plans compare to its counterparts?
+How does each of the plans compare to their counterparts?
 While the Max and Ultimate plans look very decent, the Basic plan is a lot more limited.
 With just one MySQL database, there is not much room for testing.
 Moreover, because of that, it’s impossible to host more than one WordPress site should you choose it.

 |Disk Space||3 GB||Unlimited||Unlimited|